This is the multi-page printable view of this section. Click here to print.

 • Gives URL and Basic Auth Code to the integration partner

-The integration partner ends up using a REST GET Service Operation called CHG_SWS.
-This web service checks security, resolves parameters, executes the SQL, encodes the data and returns it to the user.
+The integration partner ends up calling the IB Service CHG_SWS (the URL prefix), handled by the Service Operation CHG_SWS_GET.
+That one service operation checks security, resolves parameters, executes the SQL, encodes the data, and returns it to the user β€” every SWS-configured path is served by the same handler.

 Read more in the sections below.